 - A progression in skills understanding and application as children move through the school

-See attached document to view the texts studied in each year group.
+See uploaded document below to view the texts studied in each year group.